Rhombik/rhombik-object-repository/README.md

     gem install sass

+Run the server.

+    python manage.py runserver

 Then navigate to http://localhost:8000

 ---

-Neither of us are proffesional programmers.
 If you want to know how we did something, please drop us a line.
-The code is probably pretty skitty, but we're here to explain anything that doesn't make sense.
+The code is probably pretty gnarly, and not the good kind of gnarly.
+The bad kind, where things are gnarled., but we're here to explain anything that doesn't make sense.

 We would love to restructure this at some point.